Green-Software-Foundation/certification/submission-questionnaire.md

 ### What is the SCI score?

-*Please describe the system under measurement*
+*Provide the overall SCI score for the entire system*

 ### Please describe the system in terms that software generalists can understand.
 Please be very specific about version numbers, deployment details etc.

-*What was the functional unit?*

 ### Please describe the functional unit, R, used in your SCI calculation

-*Why was this functional unit chosen?*
+### Why was this functional unit chosen?

-### Please explain why your chosen functional unit is appropriate for your application
+*Please explain why your chosen functional unit is appropriate for your application*

 *What was the source of the functional unit data?*

-### Where did you source functional unit data from, e.g. was it an API, a published dataset, an estimate...

-*What is the time granularity of the raw data used in this IMP?*

-### Describe the temporal resolution of your datasets - was it daily, 5 minute, daily, annual..etc?
-If the granularity of the raw data varied between components, please provide details

-*What is the total timespan covered by your measurement?*
+### What is the total timespan covered by your measurement?

 *e.g. if your measurements cover 2025-04-01 to 2025-04-02 then the total timespan is 1 day*

 ### Please provide a URL for the documentation for the software under measurement